ReboreExplore/IOCL-Industrial-Training/Temperature Measurement.md

 * Very accurate temperature vs resistance characteristics and reproducible
 * Excellent interchangeability and stability
-* Can be used ass a temperature standard
+* Can be used as a temperature standard

 <img src="images/RTD.PNG" width ="200">